-In a "green roof" design, the ballast in a PMR assembly is essentially replaced with vegetative soil and plantings - plus a drainage layer directly on top of the insulation (Figure 6).
+In a "green roof" design, the ballast in a PMR assembly is essentially replaced with green material - usually soil and plantings - plus a drainage layer directly on top of the insulation (Figure 6).
 Replacing conventional ballast with vegetation can limit storm water runoff and, by filtering the runoff through the plants, also improve the quality of the runoff.
-The plantings not only ballast the insulation, they can, depending on the configuration, also add additional R-value (RSI) to the roof assembly.
-Vegetative roofs provide habitat for insects and other wildlife and often are considered in buildings applying for USGBC or CAGBC Leadership in Energy and Environmental Design (LEED^{††}) certification.
+The plantings not only ballast the insulation, they can, depending on the configuration, also add additional R-value to the roof assembly.
+Green roofs provide habitat for insects and other wildlife and often are considered in buildings applying for LEED (Leadership in Energy & Environmental Design) certification.